ugljanin/my-lovely-users-table/README.md

 ### Installation steps

 1. Clone this repository in your plugins folder
-2. Enter into folder *my-lovely-users-table* via shell or CMD and use composer [composer](https://getcomposer.org/) to install dependencies.
+2. Enter into folder *my-lovely-users-table* via shell or CMD and use [composer](https://getcomposer.org/) to install dependencies.

 ```bash
 composer install